coumbacoulibaly/AdventureWorksCycles/HR Analysis/README.md

 7. What is the  average annual salary by tenure range?
 8. What is the  average annual salary by age?
 9. What is the  average annual salary by gender?
+10. Which get a promotion or pay raise since hired?

 </details>